Find out what makes a great short story and write one from scratch at this intensive workshop with acclaimed author Alba Arikha.

-Reckon you could write a great short story?
+Do you have a great idea for a short story?
 Give it a go at this unique masterclass with critically acclaimed author Alba Arikha.
-In the space of just one day, you’ll learn how to find your voice, hone your writing skills and construct a compelling storyline.
-Then, you’ll write your own short story from scratch.
+In the space of just one day, you’ll develop your voice, hone your writing skills and construct a compelling storyline.

 - The key elements of a great short story